Best Carrying Case for Peak Design Travel Tripod

 Does the Peak Design Travel Tripod come with a case?

-Will these cases fit the Carbon Fiber and Aluminum versions?
+Are these cases compatible with both the Carbon and Aluminum versions?

 Final Verdict